-Rib-Eye Steak – Cut from the rib, they are very tender, beefy and well-marbled with fat, which makes them great or grilling and smoking.
+Rib-Eye Steak - Cut from the rib, they are very tender, beefy and well-marbled with fat, which makes them great or grilling and smoking.
 They should be thick and seared over a medium-high heat.
 Move to.
 A cooler spot on the grill to finish.
-For one of our favorite ways to reverse sear rib-eye steak, check out our recipe here.
+For one of our favorite ways to reverse sear rib-eye steak, check out our Reverse Seared Steak recipe.

 Sirloin, New York Strip and Prime Rib - Full-flavored premium cuts that have a natural flavor, which you may want to bring out with a little salt, pepper, and olive oil.

 Brisket - The brisket consists of two different muscles.
 The top muscle, known as the "point", is fibrous and difficult to cut.
 The "flat" is leaner and more even, which makes it easier to cut.
 It's likely that you'll find the flat in your local supermarket, trimmed with a thin layer of fat on top.
 If it's untrimmed, trim the fat down to ¼" thickness.
 To test your brisket for tenderness, hold the middle of the brisket in your hand or with a set of silicone tongs.
 If the ends give, you've picked the right one.
 A rigid brisket is a sign you're in for a tough time.